DanielOchana/Suicidal-Prediction-Transformer/README.md

 # Suicidal Prediction Transformer

 This repository contains code for a Suicidal Prediction Transformer, which is a Transformer-based model trained from scratch, to predict suicidal tendencies based on textual data.
+Additionaly, this repository contains code for a pretrained transformer model we finetuned and compared our former model against.
+Finally, the repository contains records of a session with chatGPT3.5 in which it attempts to predict suicidal tendencies, and a short code analyzing the results of this session.

-Project site can be found here:
+This work was done as part of the course 046211 Deep Learning at the Technion, course's projects site can be found here: https://taldatech.github.io/ee046211-deep-learning/.

 Project video can be found here: